Akira (manga): Volume 4: Kei I

 Sometime later, an American reconnaissance team led by Lieutenant George Yamada covertly arrives in the ruined Neo-Tokyo.
-Yamada learns that the city has been divided into two factions: the cult of Lady Miyako, which provides food and medicine for the destitute refugees, and the Great Tokyo Empire, a group of zealots led by Tetsuo with Akira as a figurehead; both worshiped as deities for performing "miracles."
+Yamada learns that the city has been divided into two factions: the cult of Lady Miyako, which provides food and medicine for the destitute refugees, and the Great Tokyo Empire, a group of zealots led by Tetsuo with Akira as a figurehead; both are worshipped as deities for performing "miracles."
 The Empire constantly harasses Lady Miyako's group and kills any intruders with Tetsuo's psychic shock troops.
 Kiyoko and Masaru become targets for the Empire's fanatical soldiers: Kei, Chiyoko, the Colonel, and Kai, a former member of Kaneda's gang, ally themselves with Lady Miyako to protect them.

-Yamada eventually becomes affiliated with Ryu and updates him on how the world has reacted to the events in Neo-Tokyo; they later learn that an American naval fleet lingers nearby.
+Yamada eventually becomes affiliated with Ryu and updates him on how the world has reacted to the events in Neo-Tokyo; they later learn that an American naval fleet approaches nearby.
 Tetsuo becomes heavily dependent on government-issued pills to quell his headaches.
 Seeking answers, he visits Lady Miyako at her temple and is given a comprehensive history of the government project that unleashed Akira.
 Miyako advises Tetsuo to quit the pills to become more powerful; Tetsuo begins a withdrawal.
 Meanwhile, Tetsuo's aide, the Captain, stages an unsuccessful Empire assault on Miyako's temple.
 After the Colonel uses SOL to attack the Empire's army, a mysterious event opens a rift in the sky, dumping Kaneda and massive debris from Akira's second explosion.